dcelisgarza/PortfolioOptimiser.jl/docs/src/examples/linear_constraints.md

                         # The name of the other asset.
                         :Relative_Position => [:T],
                         # The factor by which to multiply the
-                        # weight of the other asset.
+                        # weight of the relative asset.
                         :Factor => [0.5],
                         # The following categories are not used
                         # in this example.